 You may feel that you’re a capable writer and a strong candidate, but, some residency programs are tough to match to, and some MD students become a bit flustered by the application process.
 A prep course can help you organize and prepare your application, and teach you a bit more about residency.
 You will also likely have the opportunity to network and get feedback, which is always beneficial, especially if it means that your application will be the strongest it can be.

-If you aren’t sure whether or not you’d like to take a residency prep course, but still feel you’d like support, consider a residency application consultant.
+If you aren’t sure whether or not you’d like to take a residency prep course, but still feel you’d like support, consider a residency application help.
 And, if you’re an international applicant, consider a MCCQE prep course!

 4. I’m not sure what program I want to match to most—is this still for me?